Keeping Britain Buzzing

 Bees are under threat like never before, with their numbers declining.
 There is strong evidence that neonicotinoid pesticides are involved in the deaths.
-Another major factor is intensive agriculture – monoculture's and the widespread use of pesticide and herbicide contribute to a loss of habitat and food for bees.
+Another major factor is intensive agriculture – monocultures and the widespread use of pesticide and herbicide contribute to a loss of habitat and food for bees.
 Organic farming, by contrast, encourages higher levels of wildlife – including bees – on organic farms.
 The Soil Association has been working to highlight these problems and protect bees for several years.
 Our Keep Britain Buzzing campaign aims to highlight the threats bees face and encourages us all to take action to protect bees.

-This year the EU decided to suspend the use of three neonicotinoid pesticides.
+In 2013 the EU decided to suspend the use of three neonicotinoid pesticides.
 This is great news for bees as Europe has responded to the scientific evidence that neonicotinoid pesticides are linked to the decline in bee populations.
 Find out more about the EU suspension here.
 Whilst this is a fantastic step forward in the fight to save the bees, there is plenty of work to do protecting and rebuilding bee populations: